jeremytai/offtheback.in/content/post/bikes/rivendell/index.md

 This past summer I took it out for some proper [mountain biking](https://www.instagram.com/reel/Cf79RLJu5rr/?hl=en) while in Vail Valley⛰️ and it's still as fun as when I first got it back in 1996.

 {{< gallery folder="gallery" title="Custom Built Rivendell All-Rounder" >}}

+Bonus: If you've made it this far then check out the [back catalog 📄](http://notfine.com/rivreader/) of all the Rivendell Readers as well as the Bridgestone Owners Bunch.